 Minnesota Historical Society winning essayist awards.

-2010 and 2011 Winner of the National Indie Excellence Award in History for winning book award of excellence.
+Winner of the National Indie Excellence Award in History for books of excellence.
 The National Indie Excellence Awards is a leading book competition for small presses and independent publishers shining a spotlight on books that demonstrate excellence.
-Judging professionals from all aspects of the book industry take in book cover and interior designers and professional copywriters to publishers, writers, editors and more.
-Book award winners and finalists are based on overall excellence of presentation.
+Judging professionals from all aspects of the book industry take in overall excellence of presentation and content.
 The NIEA emblem on a cover lets people know Extra!
 Extra!
-The Orphan Trains and Newsboys of New York is a book that meets the highest standards of independent publishing.
+The Orphan Trains and Newsboys of New York and Last Train Home, an orphan train story, are books that meet the highest standards of traditional independent publishing.

-A concentrated graduate level study course has been developed by professors of Brooklyn College built on Wendinger’s book.
+A concentrated graduate level study course has been developed by professors of Brooklyn College built on Wendinger’s books.

 Click here to visit The National Orphan Train Complex website.